the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

 ![Basic Onion Architecture](/images/lambda_with_onion_architecture/onion_architecture_basic.png)

-1) The System Boundary contains hosted processes (hosted processes, some examples would be a web-api, a service process or a console app)that take input from somewhere - a user clicking a button, an event being delivered from a message queue, or a HTTP message coming in to a REST/GraphQL endpoint.
+1) The System Boundary contains hosted processes (hosted processes, some examples would be a web-API, a service process or a console app)that take input from somewhere - a user clicking a button, an event being delivered from a message queue, or a HTTP message coming in to a REST/GraphQL endpoint.

 2) The Application layer is an orchestration layer.
 This layer is sent commands and queries.
 When a command/query is received this layer will use the infrastructure layer, and the domain layer to perform whatever actions are needed to process the command, or get data to fulfill the query.
 This layer performs no business logic.